I am thrilled to share a new book with you: Community Paralegals and the Pursuit of Justice.

-A new book by Namati’s CEO, Vivek Maru, and World Bank senior economist Varun Gauri starts to fill that void.
+This book starts to fill that void.
 It’s been a long time coming — it’s the product of 8 years of research and writing by 14 authors across 6 countries.

 Each chapter is rich with vivid accounts of paralegals helping communities to take on injustice, from domestic violence to unlawful mining to denial of wages.
 From these stories emerges evidence of what works and how.

 - How have community paralegals adapted to and influenced their changing political contexts, from repressive regimes like apartheid South Africa to newfound democracies and, in some cases, back towards repression?

 - Is it possible for paralegals to receive public funding without sacrificing their independence?

 - What are five qualities of the most effective paralegals, and how can organizations nurture those qualities?

 This book is for all of us.
 I hope it will make us better at what we do, and bring attention to our cause.

 You can download a PDF copy of the book for free from the Cambridge University Press website.

 We’d love to hear what you think.
 Do the lessons the book draws about paralegals and legal empowerment ring true to you?
 How do the experiences described compare with your own?
 Share your thoughts with our community here.